nning/moeil/README.md

 * Permissions and Roles for Mailboxes to e.g. manage a certain domain.
 * Responsive web user interface.
 * Change log for review and reverting changes.
+* Search (optionally based on SQL or elasticsearch).

 Installation
 ------------